noggaholic/bugcraft-studio/CONTRIBUTING.md

 First of all, thanks for thinking of contributing to this project. :smile:

-Before sending a Pull Request, please make sure to discuss york work or proposal by creating an Issue.
+Before sending a Pull Request, please make sure to discuss your work or proposal by creating an Issue.

 # Developing BugCraft Studio